-On June 27, 2016, the State enacted the Medical Cannabis Regulatory Safety Act ("MCRSA") to protect residents' use of medical cannabis and to establish regulations for personal and commercial medical cannabis activity.
+On June 27, 2016, the State of California enacted the Medical Cannabis Regulatory Safety Act ("MCRSA") to protect residents' use of medical cannabis and to establish regulations for personal and commercial medical cannabis activity.
 On November 8, 2016, California voters passed Proposition 64, the Adult Use of Marijuana Act ("AUMA") to regulate personal and commercial non-medical marijuana activity.
 On January 1, 2018, the State began issuing temporary commercial licenses for medicinal and non-medicinal cannabis.
 Many California cities and counties are now implementing local cannabis regulations.
-In November 2020, the City of Madera voter adopted an ordinance establishing a Cannabis Business Tax.
-Subsequent to that and based on Council direction, staff began working on ordinances to allow cannabis in the City. attached are two proposed ordinances for introduction: a regulatory one and a zoning one.
+In November 2020, the City of Madera voters adopted an ordinance establishing a Cannabis Business Tax and the adoption of both regulatory and zoning ordinances as described below.